FloppaShploop/Zenithub/README.md

 # DotGUI (Formerly Zenithub, and before that, BlackoutGames.)

 DotGUI is an advanced game-site that features over 80+ games, a (half-baked atm) proxy, tools, clean UI and UX, and high-quality updates that bring much needed changes.
-It is also insanely easy to deploy the site as well, because it is also static!
 We also have the fastest fan-service of ANY site out there!
 - Join the discord server [here](https://discord.gg/U8tT8AazXb) to get access to insights into future updates, important information, report bugs into more detail, recieve more detailed help with problems, get links, and more.
 - (Please note there isn't any general channel in the server, and you can only talk in the bug report channel, being off topic = 1 week mute, and repeated offenses give you an unappealable ban from the server.)